-Gear provided will vary by tour company.
+Gear provided will vary by the tour company.
 We brought our own climbing shoes but our helmets, ropes and technical gear were all provided for us, as well as transportation.

 Cole and I have climbed in some pretty incredible places, but Zion National Park was definitely among the most beautiful.

 Canyoneering requires no previous experience.
 What better way to explore the beautiful rock formations of Zion National Park than by repelling down into them?

-I went canyoneering for my first time during our road trip in Utah and absolutely loved it.
+I went canyoneering for the first time during our Arizona-Utah road trip and absolutely loved it.
 We opted to rock climb in Zion, but we did go canyoneering in Moab and I cannot recommend the experience enough.

 The activity pushes you mentally but it is such a rewarding experience.
 Canyoneering will have the whole group bonded by the end of the day.

-In our experience, adventure guides are great with keeping things fun, making everyone feel confident and helping people overcome their fears.
+In our experience, adventure guides are great at keeping things fun, making everyone feel confident, and helping people overcome their fears.
 If canyoneering intrigues you at all, go for it!

 2. Swim in the Virgin River

 My biggest regret when visiting the park was not having a bathing suit on hand.
 If you are visiting during the summer months as we did (June-September) I highly suggest adding a fun river dip to your itinerary of things to do.

-Not only will the cold water provide some escape from the heat, but views of the park from the river are incredible.
+Not only will the cold water provide some escape from the heat, but the views of the park from the river are incredible.
 There are several small pooling areas along the river perfect for swimming.